ppy/osu-wiki/wiki/Help_centre/Account_restrictions/en.md

 **Cheating or account sharing during an official or badged tournament will lead to the user's permanent ban from any future ones.** This ban cannot be appealed (your email will be ignored if you attempt to) and will not be removed, reduced, or waived under any circumstances.

 Some players may become restricted again once they start playing after having their appeal granted.
 This is an automated process and will generally be removed within 24 hours.
-Don't hesitate to ask questions on twitter at [@osusupport](https://twitter.com/osusupport) or by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) if this happens to you!
+Don't hesitate to ask questions on X (formerly Twitter) at [@osusupport](https://x.com/osusupport) or by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) if this happens to you!

 Some offences will lead to your account being rolled back upon unrestriction.
 They are meant to delete illegitimate scores that were submitted on your account **across all modes**, as well as unlocked medals and profile badges. **Playcount and playtime will not be modified.**